dinde451/jarr.d1/Jarulfs_Guide.md

 below, you can see the effects of each prefix and suffix in the game.
 The tables also provide information about the qlvl of each prefix and suffix, as well as information for calculating the price of any magical item (steps, base-max, range and multiplier).
-See chapter 3.6 for formulas to calculate prices of items.
+See CHAPTER_LINK_prices-of-magical-items for formulas to calculate prices of items.
 The prefixes and suffixes are grouped according to what type of effect they have.
 Unless otherwise stated, prefixes and suffixes are cumulative with others of the same type and also with effects on unique items that are of the same type.
-For information on how items are assigned prefixes and suffixes, see chapter 3.8 and 3.9.
+For information on how items are assigned prefixes and suffixes, see CHAPTER_LINK_item-creation-in-dungeon and CHAPTER_LINK_item-creation-in-town.

 Not all prefixes and suffixes can occur on all types of items.
 The tables also list on which type of items you will find each prefix and